 Skip to main content

-Corporate Social Responsibility - A Simple Guide
+Corporate Social Responsibility and Environmental, Social, and Governance - A Simple Guide

-Corporate social responsibility is all about companies playing their responsible part in society and giving back to society, and a big part of that is fundraising for worthy causes.
+Corporate Social Responsibility is all about companies playing their responsible part in society and giving back to society, and a big part of that is fundraising for worthy causes.
 Companies, customers and communities can and should thrive together.

-Whether you are a company that wants to support one good cause, enable regional offices or shops support local community causes, let your customers support causes they choose or reward your staff with a donation to a cause they love, we can help you.
+Whether you are a company that wants to support one good cause, enable regional offices or shops to support local community causes, let your customers support causes they choose or reward your staff with a donation to a cause they love, we can help you.

-TheGivingMachine has a range of options to help your company generate cash donations for charities and we have a great product for helping with employee engagement,our GivingLottery.
+TheGivingMachine has a range of options to help your company generate cash donations for charities and we have a great product for helping with employee engagement, our GivingLottery.

 Have a read!